 The amount of assistance earned is determined on a prorated basis.
-For example, if you completed 30% of your payment period or period of enrollment, you earn 30% of the assistance you were originally scheduled to receive.
-Once the student has completed more than 60% of the payment period or period of enrollment, the student is considered to have earned all the assistance that he/she was scheduled to receive for that specific period.
+For example, if the student completed 30% of the payment period or period of enrollment, that student has earned 30% of the assistance.
+Once the student has completed more than 60% of the payment period or period of enrollment, the student is considered to have earned all the assistance that specific payment period or period of enrollment.